 All you have to do is:

 1. Hand in a speaker application!
-Accepted speakers will receive a digital “Speaker Guide”.
+Accepted speakers will receive a digital “Speaker Guide” and take part in the annual training session.

 Hila, Kibbutz Mesilot, Israel